Chiqq3/Chiqq3.github.io/_projects/WISJ_Leisure.md

 ## Program Background

-The [WISJ (Women in Science Japan) AI Summer School](https://www.womeninsciencejapan.com/machine-learning-program) is a selective six-week program designed to teach women and gender minority scientists applied machine learning through lectures, hands-on tutorials, and mentor-guided projects.
+The [WISJ (Women in Science Japan) Machine Learning (ML) Summer School](https://www.womeninsciencejapan.com/machine-learning-program) is a selective six-week program designed to teach women and gender minority scientists applied machine learning through lectures, hands-on tutorials, and mentor-guided projects.
 The program aims to equip participants with the technical knowledge and skills needed to continue their machine learning journey in their respective scientific domains.

 ## My Motivation